cognitedata/reveal/react-components/src/architecture/base/README.md

 #Building

+Do the following commands:

+    yarn
+    yarn build
+    yarn storybook`

+Instead of yarn build, use can build with types by:

+    yarn tsc --noEmit

-yarnyarn buildyarn tsc --noEmit // Same as yarn build, but build with typesyarn storybook This will goto: https://localhost:3000/?modelUrl=primitivesOpen Architecture/Main
+This will goto: https://localhost:3000/?modelUrl=primitivesOpen Architecture/Main

 #Movivation
-Go to this documenthttps://docs.google.com/presentation/d/1Y50PeqoCS5BdWyDqRNNazeISy1SYTcx4QDcjeMKIm78/edit?usp=sharing
+Go to this document: https://docs.google.com/presentation/d/1Y50PeqoCS5BdWyDqRNNazeISy1SYTcx4QDcjeMKIm78/edit?usp=sharing

 # Coding

 You will probably find the coding style somewhat different than usually done in Reveal.

 1. I use headers to mark a new section in the file.
 This is important for fast navigation and to keep the code in correct order.
 The order in the files are:

     - Instance fields.
     - Instance properties
     - Implementation of interface (if any)
     - Overrides from the must basic base class (if any)
     - :
+    - Overrides from the actually base class (if any)-
+    - Instance methods
-   - Overrides from the actually base class (if any)- Instance methods- Local functions, types or classes used in this file only
+    - Local functions, types or classes used in this file only

 2. I try to reuse code whenever it is possible.
 Therefore you will find functions that are very small, often one liners.
 This ensures the complexity of the code to be low.
+For instance

+         export function clear<T>(array: T[]): void {
+             array.splice(0, array.length);
+         }

 3. I try to give each class one single responsibility.
 Therefore I use several base classes, it adds the complexity that is needed.

 4. Keep must classes independed of other classes.

 # Architecture Overview